ADnothing/ADnothing.github.io/_posts/2021-05-07-lobservatoiredadrien.md

 I first started with YouTube, then I grew my audience with TikTok and Instagram.
 Today, I make videos about physics in general, Astronomy/Astrophysics, and scientific research.
 I also post photos of my observations and my activities.
-To follow me, follow this [link](https://linktr.ee/lobservatoiredadrien)!
+To follow and support me, follow this [link](https://linktr.ee/lobservatoiredadrien)!

 ### YouTube